fujitake/vantiq-related/vantiq-cloud-infra-operations/docs/eng/vantiq-install-closed-network-aws.md

 #### Reference
 - https://aws.amazon.com/premiumsupport/knowledge-center/eks-http-proxy-configuration-automation/?nc1=h_ls

 The reference URL is not fully configured and does not cover all Private Endpoints required by Vantiq.
 Also refer to the following.
-Replace CIDR `172.X.X.X/XX` and endpoint region `ap-northeast-1` as appropriate for the environment.
+Replace CIDR `172.X.X.X/XX` and endpoint region `ap-northeast-1` whereever applicable for your environment.
 As for `<cluster certificate key>`, please refer to [here](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html).

 - `proxy-environment-variable` Example of ConfigMap;